What is a student rep?

 - Students feeling overwhelmed/ experiencing mental health issues/ other personal circumstances – Reps should refer the student to Student Advice and Wellbeing.

-Raising issues in department meetings
+Raising issues in departmental meetings and student-staff meetings

 Reps raise issues within their programme at department meetings.
 As such, there are a several key things reps should do in approaching department meetings: